Billing & Insurance

-Provider-based billing affects services provided by Mayo Clinic Health System – Franciscan Healthcare in the following locations: La Crosse (most services offered in the hospital and clinic buildings), Onalaska Clinic, Holmen Clinic, and the Caledonia Clinic.
+Provider-based billing affects services provided by Mayo Clinic Health System – Franciscan Healthcare in these locations: La Crosse (most services offered in the hospital and clinic buildings), Onalaska clinic, Holmen clinic and Caledonia clinic.

 What is different?
 Will I pay more for services?